Steps Of Listening In Acting

 2) Receiving Stimulus in Visceral Ways

-The first thing about Receiving Stimulus is being stimulated and responsive to what gets your attention.
-Do not try to retrain yourself away from what gets your attention, give into it.
+The first thing about Receiving Stimulus is being visceral.
+Visceral listening means you are not blocked, and you allow the hebbie jebbies to happen to you.
+Yes, your receiving affects your core.
+Being stimulated and responsive to what gets your attention.
+When you allow something to get your attention within the acting scene the audience takes notice and connects.
+Do not try to refrain yourself away from what gets your natural attention, give into it.
 Listen to what is said but do not interrupt your own talent by ignoring what you are stimulated by.

-The second element of Acting and Creative Arts has to do with Receiving.
+The second element of Acting and Creative Arts has to do with Receiving Viscerally.
 If you receive the attention of sincerity from another than you work off of it.
-What actually happens is after receiving the others sincerity you will try to identify with that quality.
-At that point of Sincerity, it has already started to affect you because it has affected your state of Being with an authentic exchange.
+What actually happens is after receiving the others your sincerity of compassion opens up.
+This opening up of compassion is an example of a visceral effect.
+If you will try to identify with that quality logically rather than emotionally you may not experience the visceral effect.
+At that point of Sincerity, it has already started to affect you because it has affected your state of Being.
+When something affects your state of being you are having an authentic exchange.

-Interacting with conditions that have an effect on you is your responsibility to respond to.
-The ability of your being affected rests on the shoulders of your talent and capability of how deeply you are able to receive.
-It is vital to be able to open yourself up in ways that completely allow you to receive in order to have the fullness of realization which then leads to responding to the stimulus.
+Interacting with conditions that have an effect on you is your responsibility to the moment in your acting.
+The ability to respond is the reason why you practice spontaneity in acting.
+The ability of your being (emotion) affected rests on the shoulders of your talent.
+Your talent is your capability of how deeply you are able to receive!
+It is vital to be able to open yourself up in ways that completely allow you to receive in acting.
+You do this in order to have the fullness of realization which then leads to responding to the stimulus.

 Further Note: I have made this mistake as a teacher to take students to the points of which I knew they were capable but beyond what they were even unconsciously aware of.
 It is a place where a director has righter than an Actor has the right to be able to achieve. – this is interesting to be able to discuss prior to the beginning of Work booking Yourself.